| |

 It's a company in Portland who makes top

-quality replacement parts for recumbent
+quality parts for recumbent

 bikes.
 Builders of "high-end"

-bikes around the globe have chosen to
+bikes around the globe

 use their products. |